blazeag/mnemon/README.md

 ### Usage

+Note:

-Mnemon only works with root permissions.
+* mnemon only works under linux, with btree filesystems, and with root permissions.
-You must specify the list of directories to back up, one per line, into a file named included_paths.txt, and store it in the same directory of mnemon.
+* You must specify a list of directories to back up, one per line, into a file named included_paths.txt, and store it in the same directory of mnemon.
+* All source paths must be phisically placed in the same hard drive, otherwise backup process won't work correctly, because inode IDs stored in SQLite DB could be ambiguous.
+If you want to back up contents from more drives, you have to create a backup instance for each one, which will store snapshots in different folders, with different SQLite DBs.

 CLI usage:
 ./mnemon /path/to/backup/dir/